Merkuryo/kubernetes-ejercicios/ejercicio3_2/README.md

-# Ejercicio 3.2: Back to Ingress
+# Exercise 3.2: Back to Ingress

 ## Objetivos